markoch/dev-notebook/README.md

 ### Getting Started

 Clone this GIT repository.
-To create the ebook you can executed `make` or execute the following comnmand line.
+To create the eBook, you can execute `make` or the following command line:

 ````shell
 pandoc -o dist/dev-notes.epub --metadata-file=doc/metadata.yml doc/dev-notes.md --toc --toc-depth=3
 ````

-Afterwards the `dev-notes.epub` will be located in the `dist` subfolder.
+The `dist` folder will then contain the converted `dev-notes.epub` file.

 ### Built With